 So, a walk and talk.
 What is that?
 Well, in today’s market, it is anywhere between 15 to 30 minutes when a home inspector walks through a house with a buyer giving them verbal information about issues that are seen.

 What’s wrong with that you ask?
 Well, let me explain.
 Since we are in Ohio, I am going to focus on my state.
-Please confirm with your state any questions that you may have regarding walks and talks.
-I do know that there are some states that worked in walk and talks to their law.
+Please confirm any questions for your state that you may have regarding walks and talks.
+I do know that there are some states that have worked walk and talks to their law.
 Ohio did not.

 State licensing for home inspectors began to be enforced in 2021.
 The state law requires that a person performing an inspection for money meet certain requirements set by the state.
 What are those requirements you ask?
 Well, there are two big ones that we will focus on.

 So, there needs to be a contract first and foremost.
-This means that the buyer has an expectation of what the inspector is going to be looking at and what he will not look at.
+This means that the buyer expects what the inspector will be looking at and what he will not look at.
 This protects the buyer because expectations are clarified, and the inspector needs to meet them to fulfill his part of the contract.
 If these expectations are not met, the buyer has a signed contract spelling out what was to have been performed during the inspection and subsequently has recourse if there is a major issue.
 This may not meet the requirements if the inspector has not had the buyer look at and sign an agreement.

 Contact Habitation Investigation for your complete home inspection.
 Know what you are getting into.
 Didn’t give yourself an inspection clause in your contract?
 No problem, contact us as soon you take possession, and we will be happy to do an inspection for you.
 You will know the most important items to take care of immediately.
 And the best part is that you will still be covered by our warranties.

 Call or text 614-413-0075 or schedule online for a discount at Home Inspection Columbus Ohio – Habitation Investigation (homeinspectionsinohio.com).
 And as always, let us know if you have any questions.